Internal and External Calculi: Ordering the Jungle without Being Lost in Translations: Navigating the Proof-Theoretic Jungle

+Some interesting rules from the structured sequent calculus $ \calci{\VLe}$ are presented in Figure~\ref{CalcInt}; see~\cite{GLO-Jelia16} for the full list of rules.

-The translation between the two calculi is not straightforward.
-Not only because of the different language, but also because there is no direct correspondence between the relevant rules of the two calculi.
-In the following we detail the translation from the structured calculus to the labeled one and we discuss informally the translation on the opposite direction, their formal mutual translation is defined in \cite{GNO-aiml18}.
+We remark that the translation between the labeled and structured calculi is not straightforward.
+The non-triviality of translating proofs between the two systems not only arises from the fact that both systems use a different language, but also from the fact that there is no direct correspondence between the relevant rules of the two calculi.
+In the following, we first discuss the translation from the structured calculus to the labeled one, and afterward, we discuss the reverse translation.
+See~\cite{GNO-aiml18} for a formal and complete description of both translations.

-\subsubsection{From Structured Sequents to Labeled Sequents.}
+\subsubsection{From Structured Sequents to Labeled Sequents}